JustinBLDang/spotify-canvas-api/README.md

 Shoutout to this helpful repo that inspired parts of this: https://github.com/bartleyg/my-spotify-canvas

+Thanks to Paxsenix for their work as well:
+Telegram: [@paxsenix0](https://t.me/paxsenix0)

+Email: alex24dzn@proton.me

+My Rest-API website: https://api.paxsenix.biz.id

 ---

 ## License

 This project is licensed under the MIT license. see [LICENSE](https://github.com/Paxsenix0/Spotify-Canvas-API/blob/initial/LICENSE) for details.

----

-## Contact

-Telegram: [@paxsenix0](https://t.me/paxsenix0)

-Email: alex24dzn@proton.me

-My Rest-API website: https://api.paxsenix.biz.id

 ---